psychcomposite/psychcomposite.github.io/framework/temperaments/interpersonal/t_be.md

 grand_parent: Temperaments
 ---

-# Blunt Ethicist (BE)
+# Blunt, Ethicist (BE)

 >Value-based idealism without emotional warmth.
-DLPFC < vmPFC with low oxytocin activity.

 ## Portrait
 * Focuses on living authentically according to personal values but struggles to bond with others.